Robotic-Brain/auto-sendmail/README.md

 | HOUR        | HOUR in 24h format (00..23) (See date: %H) |
 | MINUTE      | Minute of hour (00..59) (See date: %M) |
 | DESCRIPTION | Anything you want..
 Not used by programm |

+*Please note, that those numbers depend on the set locale of the server*

+# Example
+An example script is available in `src/tasks/example/5_12_35_example.eml`